Serena-github-c/Deep-Learning--Waste-Classification/README.md

 # Project Structure
 This repository contains:
-- **notebook.ipynb**: Jupyter Notebook containing the exploratory data analysis (EDA), data preprocessing, different models training, and evaluation steps.
+- **notebook-Xception.ipynb**: Jupyter Notebook containing the exploratory data analysis (EDA), data preprocessing, different models training, and evaluation steps.
 - **train.py**: Script to train the final and best machine learning model.
 - **predict.py**: Script for making predictions with the trained model, contains the flask app.
-- **model.keras**: The best trained model, stored in binary format.
+- **xception_299_04_0.934.keras**: The best trained model, stored in binary format.
 - **Pipfile**: Specifies the Python packages required to run the project.
 - **Pipfile.lock**: Contains exact versions of dependencies as installed in the virtual environment.
 - **Dockerfile**: The Docker configuration file.
 Used to containerize the application for consistent deployment.
+- **index.html**: provides a user interface at http://localhost:9696/ where you can upload an image and get a result